fiona00000/fiona00000/README.md

 - 🌱 I'm constantly learning and exploring new technologies to stay up-to-date with the latest industry trends.
 - 👯 I enjoy collaborating with others and believe in the power of teamwork to achieve remarkable results.

+- This GitHub contains some of my study notes while learning :)

 - 📫 You can reach me via [my LinkedIn acccount](linked.com/in/fionaloy) or [my email: fionaloy@protonmail.com](fionaloy@protonmail.com).
 - 🌐 Check out my portfolio and projects at [my personal website](https://fiona00000.github.io/).